spack/spack/lib/spack/docs/signing.rst

 $ gpg –verify
 linux-ubuntu18.04-haswell-gcc-7.5.0-zlib-1.2.12-llv2ysfdxnppzjrt5ldybb5c52qbmoow.spec.json.sig

-Once verified, the spec metadata can be extracted with:

-$ spack buildcache extract-spec (or similar, TBD)

 Once extracted, the metadata contains the checksum of the .spack file containing the actual installation.
 The checksum should be compared to a checksum computed locally on the .spack file to ensure the contents have